 '''

-nem.calcSignificance(D, x, N=1000, seed=1, mc.cores=8)
+nem.calcSignificance (D, x, N=1000, which.test = c ("permutation", "rand.net", "rand.modify"), seed = 1, mc.corestication (the second second

 '''

-D data matrix with experiments in the columns (binary or continious)

-x nem object

-Ν number of random networks to sample

-seed random seed

-mc.cores number of cores to be used on a multicore processor
+D data matrix with experiments in the columns (binary or continious) х nem object Ν number of random networks to sample which.test type of significance test to conduct (see details) seed random seed mc.cores number of cores to be used on a multicore processor

-Given data, N random network hypotheses from a null distribution are drawn as follows: For each S-gene S_k we randomly choose a number o of outgoing edges between 0 and 3.
-We then select o S-genes having at most 1 ingoing edge, connected S_k to them and transitively closed the graph.
+Given data, N random network hypotheses from a null distribution are drawn as follows: For each S-gene $S_k$ we randomly choose a number o of outgoing edges between 0 and 3.
+We then select o S-genes having at most 1 ingoing edge, connected $S_k$ to them and transitively closed the graph.
 For all random network hypotheses it is counted, how often their likelihood is bigger than that of the given network.
 This yields an exact p-value.